1654 CE The First Jewish Settlers in North America

 2010-2011 CE Anti-Defamation League Opposes Cordoba House; Supports Mosque-Building Efforts Nationwide

-When controversy surrounding plans to build an Islamic cultural center in Lower Manhattan—an effort spearheaded by many individuals known to promote anti-Muslim sentiments—reached a fever pitch in 2010, the Anti-Defamation League drew ire from many of its supporters by making known its opposition to building project.
+When controversy surrounding plans to build an Islamic cultural center in Lower Manhattan—an effort spearheaded by many individuals known to promote anti-Muslim sentiments—reached a fever pitch in 2010, the Anti-Defamation League drew ire from many of its supporters by making known its opposition to the building project.
 A few months later, the ADL demonstrated its support for other mosque-building efforts in places like Temecula, California.

 2011 CE Bearded Orthodox Rabbi Allowed to Serve as U.S. Army Chaplain